-If your child has a Education, Health & Care Plan (My Plan)/SEN, the process of starting primary school is different.
+If your child has a Statement of Special Educational Needs (SEN) or Education, Health and Care Plan (My Plan), the process of starting primary school is different.
 We have to consult with your preferred school before it can be named on the Plan.
 Your child will not be disadvantaged in any way, it just means that our SEN Assessment Team has to follow different procedures.

 What happens next?